-- 1. the work of Members through the Scrutiny & Audit Panel and the Standards Panel as well as the full Fire Authority; - 2. the work of Corporate Management Team as well as other senior managers within East Sussex Fire & Rescue Service, who have primary responsibility for the development and maintenance of the internal control environment: - 3. the Statement of Internal Financial Control and the work of the Treasurer of the Fire Authority as the Fire Authority's Chief Financial Officer and officers of East Sussex Fire & Rescue Service with financial management responsibilities; - 4. the work of the Monitoring Officer (who is also the Head of Law at Brighton & Hove City Council); and officers of East Sussex Fire & Rescue Service with corporate governance responsibilities; - 5. the annual risk management report and periodic review of strategic risks conducted by Corporate Management Team and considered by the Scrutiny & Audit Panel;

-- 6. the work of the internal audit service including their annual report and opinion; - 7. the external auditors in their various audit and annual governance reports; - 8. the Audit Commission's assessment processes for governance and internal control arrangements. - 9. any judgements made by a range of external inspection and other statutory bodies including the Local Government Ombudsman and the Standards Board for England (to be disbanded) (no referrals have been reported by either organisations in 2011/12).
+- 1. the work of Members through the Scrutiny & Audit Panel and the Standards Panel (whose terms of reference and constitution have been amended as a result of the latest regulatory guidance) as well as the full Fire Authority; - the work of Corporate Management Team as well as other senior managers within East Sussex Fire & Rescue Service, who have primary responsibility for the development and maintenance of the internal control environment; - the Statement of Internal Financial Control and the work of the Treasurer of the Fire Authority as the Fire Authority's Chief Financial Officer and officers of East Sussex Fire & Rescue Service with financial management responsibilities; - 4. the work of the Monitoring Officer (who is also the Head of Law at Brighton & Hove City Council); and officers of East Sussex Fire & Rescue Service with corporate governance responsibilities; - 5. the annual risk management report and periodic review of strategic risks conducted by Corporate Management Team and considered by the Scrutiny & Audit Panel; - 6. the work of the internal audit service including their annual report and opinion; - 7. the external auditors in their various audit and annual governance reports; - 8. the Audit Commission's assessment processes for governance and internal control. - 9. any judgements made by a range of external inspection and other statutory bodies including the Local Government Ombudsman (no referrals were made in 2012/13) and the Standards Board for England (now disbanded).

-10. Key elements of the governance and internal control environments
+11. Key elements of the governance and internal control environments